-prevedere 2 Embrace the Value of External Data Understanding internal historical performance and how operational changes impact performance is important, but reliance on this information alone does not provide a holistic view of what truly drives businesses.
+pre√edere Understanding internal historical performance and how operational changes impact performance is important, but reliance on this information alone does not provide a holistic view of what truly drives businesses.
 The analytics in Stages 1 and 2 were not capable of including data outside the organization's four walls, but Stage 3 can do just that.
 When cloud-based analytics are used to perform the significant task of gathering and analyzing external datasets, this process becomes quick and efficient.
 Today's machine learning solutions can support human intelligence by identifying the best external data to use.
 By reducing the possible choices from millions to a few dozen, data scientists can spend more time leveraging their experience and skills to refine, test and deliver timely insights.
 This is critical to arming business decision makers with the information they need to make decisions.
 Business leaders are acutely aware of external influences on their business:

-"Unexpected changes in capital markets and economic conditions" STEF The most cited risk factor found in quarterly reports of the largest U.S. companies (IRRC Institute) "Exchange rate volatility and changing consumer behavior" Top concerns of executives reported in a 2017 PwC survey of global companies
+"Unexpected changes in capital markets and economic conditions" The most cited risk factor found in quarterly reports of the largest U.S. companies (IRRC Institute) "Trade conflicts and exchange rate volatility" Top concerns of executives reported in a 2019 PwC survey of global companies